johnbrumley/desma158/day-2.md

 ….

-# A ball that rolls around in a level and collects items.
+# A ball that rolls around in a level and collects items

 ![](https://www.ignant.com/wp-content/uploads/2019/02/ignant-art-walter-de-maria-012-1440x955.png)
 Walter De Maria, *Time / Timeless / No Time* (2004)